cat-lin-morgan/cat-lin-morgan/README.md

      (\__/)
     ( • . •)
-    / >★彡 here take this, it's danerous to go alone
+    / >★彡 here take this, it's dangerous to go alone

  <br />